How to build a sustainable eCommerce business

 03. Reduce preventable returns

-More than one in five eCommerce purchases are returned, according to a National Retail Federation report, and they aren’t just a drag on the bottom line.
+More than one in five eCommerce purchases are returned (see our guide on what is eCommerce), according to a National Retail Federation report, and they aren’t just a drag on the bottom line.
 They exact an environmental toll, too.
 Merchandise takes an extra trip back to your store or distribution center, adding return packaging and transit miles to the equation.

 To make matters worse, up to a quarter of returned items end up discarded rather than resold, says NPR.